tobiasmllr/borgcrack/README.md

 ```

 **Output:**
-When a password is found, it's displayed on screen and appended to `found_passwords.txt` with metadata:
+When a password is found, it's displayed on screen and appended to `output/found_passwords.txt` with metadata:
 ```
 # Cracked on 2025-10-21 23:45:12
 # Config file: sample/config